 This function evolved from grid4.f, a FORTRAN routine written by Sathyaprakash.
-This function lays down a grid of templates that cover a particular mass range (the region inside the distorted triangle shown in Figure 32).
+This function lays down a grid of templates that cover a particular mass range (the region inside the distorted triangle shown in Figure 33).

 Grid: Input/Output.
 This function uses as input all of the fields of Grid except for Grid.n_tmplt and Grid.templates.
 On return from template_grid these latter two fields are set.
 The function uses malloc() to allocate storage space and creates in this space an array containing Grid.n_tmplt objects of type Template.
-If you wish to free the free (Grid.templates).
+If you wish to free the memory, call free (Grid.templates).

-It is easy to cover the parameter space shown in Figure 32 with ellipses.
+It is easy to cover the parameter space shown in Figure 33 with ellipses.
 However each ellipse represents a filter, and filtering takes computer time and memory, so the real problem is to cover the parameter space completely, using the smallest possible number of templates.
 This is a non-trivial packing problem; while our solution is certainly not optimal, it is quite close.

-The algorithm used to place the templates is as follows.
-We work in coordinates (x_0, x_1) which are rotated versions of (τ_0, τ_1) , aligned along the minor and major axis of the template ellipses.
-The input angle Grid.theta is the counterclockwise angle through which the (τ_0, τ_1) axes are rotated in order to produce the (x_0, x_1) axes.
+The algorithm used to place the templates works in coordinates (x_0, x_1) which are rotated versions of (τ_0, τ_1) , aligned along the minor and major (or major and minor) axes of the template ellipses.
+The input angle Grid.theta, in the range $(-\pi, \pi)$, is the counterclockwise angle through which the (x_0, x_1) axes need to be rotated to bring them into alignment with the principal axis of the template ellipses.